nicolejkeeney/icesat2-book/home.md

 If you find any typos or errors in the code or have any suggestions for the book, feel free to open an issue, which you can find by mousing over the GitHub icon at the top of each page.
 If you are familiar with GitHub, you can also fork the book's repository and suggest an edit that way.
  - 9/4/2020: Version 1
  - 11/18/2020: Updated with version 2 ICESat-2 data product for [AGU Fall 2020 poster highlighting the book](https://agu.confex.com/agu/fm20/meetingapp.cgi/Paper/684153).
- - 6/14/2021: Updated for the publication of Petty et al. (2021) with final ICESat-2 data product and cleaner notebooks.
-Transitioned from Google Colab interactivity to Binder.
+ - 6/14/2021: Transitioned from Google Colab interactivity to Binder.
  - 10/25/2021: Added interactive plotting using hvplot.
 Improved interpolation/smoothing method for ICESat-2 data and added notebook to demonstrate steps.
+ - 12/10/2021: Updated notebooks to reflect new data variables in ICESat-2 data v2

 # A note on xarray